A Bayesian Approach To Analysing Training Data Attribution In Deep Learning: Related work

-In contrast to related work, we treat TDA values as distributions, which enables a novel perspective on the TDA task.
+In contrast to related work, we treat TDA values as distributions, which enables a novel perspective on the TDA task for deep models.
 We highlight the importance of considering the variance when studying reliability.